Convex and quasiconvex functions in metric graphs

 Convex and quasiconvex functions have applications in a wide range of disciplines, for example, mathematical analysis, optimization, game theory, and economics (see \cite{DiGuglielmo, Pearce, Ko, Sion, Vel}).

-In the Euclidean space $\mathbb{R}^N$, there is also a Partial Differential Equations (PDEs) approach for convex and quasiconvex functions, see \cite{BGJ12a,BGJ12b,BGJ13,BlancRossi,Ober33,OS}.
+In the Euclidean space $\mathbb{R}^N$, there is also a Partial Differential Equation approach for convex and quasiconvex functions, see \cite{AO,BGJ12a,BGJ12b,BGJ13,BlancRossi,Ober33,OS}.
 In fact, a function $u$ in the Euclidean space is convex if and only if it is a viscosity sub-solution to